 Tools for doing cartographic projections and registration as well as earth, space and environmental sciences examples are available at Cornell University via info.tc.cornell.edu.
 Also see the ncdx tool for making netCDF files OpenDX compliant.

-Panoply is an application that plots longitude-latitude and latitude-vertical gridded data from netCDF and HDF data.
+Panoply is an application that plots geo-gridded and other arrays from netCDF, HDF, GRIB, and other datasets.
 Features include:

-Panoply requires that your computer have a Java 5 runtime environment, or better, installed.
+Panoply requires that your computer have a Java SE 6 runtime environment, or better, installed.

 Panoply is developed at the NASA Goddard Institute for Space Studies.
 Questions and suggestions should be directed to Dr. Robert B. Schmunk.